numbas/editor/docs/authoring/how-do-i.rst

     Upload your video to somewhere like YouTube or Vimeo.
     Including videos in downloaded exam packages is a terrible idea, so we discourage that.

-    Click the :guilabel:`Embed image/video` button (it's a blue cloud), and paste in the URL of your video.
+    Click the :guilabel:`Embed image/video` button, and paste in the URL of your video.

     .. raw:: html